Are you dealing with a personal financial crisis …one that seems there’s no way out of?

 Whether it’s driving Uber on the weekend for the short term to boost available funds or creating a more permanent additional income stream, like starting a business, bringing in extra income is going to help.

-Many profitable businesses are the result of unexpected job loss or a financially tough time; when your back is against the wall, you might surprise yourself by what you’re capable of.
+Many profitable businesses are the result of unexpected job loss or a financially tough time; when your back is against the wall, you might surprise yourself with what you’re capable of.

 No idea where to start?
-Check out a bunch of ways you can make extra money here and here.
+Check out a bunch of ways you can make extra money here.

 Take the opportunity to change your financial destiny